leosammallahti/open_deep_research_for_finna_playing_around/README.md

 # Open Deep Research

 Open Deep Research is an experimental, fully open-source research assistant that automates deep research and produces comprehensive reports on any topic.
-It features two implementations - a [workflow](https://langchain-ai.github.io/langgraph/tutorials/workflows/) and a multi-agent architecture - each with distinct advantages.
-You can customize the entire research and writing process with specific models, prompts, report structure, and search tools.
+It features a highly flexible architecture that allows you to customize the entire research and writing process.

+### Key Features
+- **🤖 Flexible, Per-Role Model Selection**: Choose the best AI model for each phase of the research process—planning, writing, and summarization.
+Use powerful reasoning models like DeepSeek for planning and state-of-the-art writers like Claude 3.5 Sonnet for content generation.
+- **🚀 Predefined Model Combinations**: Get started quickly with curated model setups like "Max Reasoning" or "All Open-Source," or create your own custom combination.
+- **🛠️ Robust Tool & Model Compatibility**: The system intelligently handles models that don't natively support function calling (like `deepseek-reasoner`) by using a fallback strategy, ensuring smooth, error-free operation.
+- **✨ Automatic Output Cleaning**: Automatically filters out artifacts like `<think>` tokens from models, ensuring clean, usable output.
+- **🔌 Multiple Search APIs**: Supports a wide array of search providers, including Tavily, Perplexity, Google Search, ArXiv, and more.
+- ** HUMAN-IN-THE-LOOP**: Optional human feedback steps to review and approve the AI's research plan before execution.

 #### Workflow